yadavsidhant/quickllm/README.md

-# QuickLLM: Fast and Easy Fine-tuning for Popular Language Models
+# QuickLLM: Quick and Easy Fine-tuning for Popular Language Models and Interaction

-QuickLLM is a Python library that simplifies the process of fine-tuning and interacting with popular language models.
-With QuickLLM, you can quickly adapt pre-trained models to your specific tasks and chat with them effortlessly.
+A Python package called QuickLLM was created to make dealing with, adjusting, and visualizing large language models (LLMs) easier.
+It provides both novices and experts with an easy-to-use API that lets you quickly train your models on unique text data, communicate with them, see inside of them, and even interact with them through a graphical user interface.

 ## Features